Run TMC: Legacy

 Mullin was inducted into the Naismith Memorial Basketball Hall of Fame in 2011.
 He acknowledged that his career "took off" when Richmond and Hardaway arrived with Warriors.
 Nelson was inducted the following year.
 In 2014, Richmond was also voted in, while Hardaway was admitted as part of the Hall's class of 2022.

 Run TMC's short time together belied their enduring popularity.
 "It was only [a couple of] years, but it seemed longer," Mullin said.
 The Boston Globe in 2007 wrote the trio had "probably the best nickname" ever.
 As of 2013, Run TMC T-shirts were still available for sale online.
 Online tributes are authored by bloggers who were too young to have seen them play, and YouTube is filled with their highlights.
 NBA.com in 2011 attributed Run TMC's popularity to "romanticism of a loyal fan base that hasn't had much to cheer about."
 The New York Times opined that their enduring nature "will likely remain a mystery."

 The Warriors gave away promotional Run TMC bobbleheads in 2012, with Mullin's likeness being handed out in conjunction with his number being retired by the Warriors.
 Mullin thought that Hardaway and Richmond should have had their numbers retired at the same time.
 "To me, it doesn't always have to be about one person.
 I know I'd feel more comfortable.
 That would feel natural to me."
 Mullin said.
-He called his time with Hardway and Richmond "the most fun I had playing basketball in my whole life."
+He called his time with Hardaway and Richmond "the most fun I had playing basketball in my whole life."